 Verifying Person: A notary, attorney, Latin notary, accountant, individual designated by a government agency as authorized to verify identities, or agent of the CA, who attests to the identity of an individual.

 Abbreviations and Acronyms

-As specified in the Baseline Requirements and EV Guidelines.
+As specified in the Baseline Requirements and EV Guidelines or listed below.